DomoApps/Test-AI-Review/docs/Data-Science/ai-services.md

 See [ai.domo.com](https://ai.domo.com/) for the latest product updates.
 See below for help resources.

 ## Tools and Capabilities
 - **AI Chat**: AI Chat gives customers the ability to hold contextual conversations with their data; AI Chat will know what data is most relevant depending on which dashboard or app a user is viewing.
 Users can have a true conversation with their data including suggested follow up questions.
+See a [live demo](https://www.youtube.com/live/hUpEM9VZUFg?si=qA_2jsEzBR6FRyl6&t=185) or [tips for using AI Chat](https://www.youtube.com/live/hUpEM9VZUFg?t=857s).
   *Note: AI Chat is currently in Beta.
 Please contact your AE or CSM to get access.*

-- Beast Mode AI Assistant
+- [**Beast Mode AI Assistant**](https://domo-support.domo.com/s/article/000005304?language=en_US): Use the Beast Mode AI Assistant to write Beast Mode formulas for you.
+- [**Advanced SQL Editor for DataSet Views**](https://domo-support.domo.com/s/article/360046074774?language=en_US#advanced_sql_editor): Use an AI Assistant to help you write SQL queries that are then applied to your DataSet View.
+- [**Domo.AI Playground**](https://domo-support.domo.com/s/article/000005236?language=en_US): Domo.AI Playground allows you to try out various generative AI services within the Domo environment.
+The following four services are available:
+  - Text-to-SQL: The service generates SQL queries based on your instructions and the dataset you select.
+You can also access Text-to-SQL within Jupyter Workspaces ([live demo](https://www.youtube.com/live/f4L7bc52snE?si=fOK6HoTpAQUpl9t0&t=900)).
+  - Text-to-Beast-Mode: The service generates Beast Mode formulas based on your instructions and the dataset you select.
+  - Text Generation: Enter a question and the service returns an answer.
+  - Text Summarization: Enter text and the service generates a summary of the text.
+- [**AI Service Layer Settings**](https://domo-support.domo.com/s/article/000005279?language=en_US): View details about and change the Domo Default Model associated with various  Domo.AI tools and services through the AI Service Layer Settings.
+- [**AI Models**](https://domo-support.domo.com/s/article/000005502?language=en_US): AI Models is the place to store and manage models ([live demo](https://www.youtube.com/live/f4L7bc52snE?si=PHf0BWkeKrCkC8GU&t=620)); see details about your models and compare their performance ([live demo](https://www.youtube.com/live/f4L7bc52snE?si=yDqC7YA9R01KzhyW&t=248)); and deploy your models for use with other Domo tools.
+- [**Create a Model in Jupyter Workspaces**](https://domo-support.domo.com/s/article/000005291?language=en_US): An example of how to build a machine learning model using Jupyter Workspaces and then upload the model to the Domo AI Models interface.

 ## Security and Privacy